uarc/core0-doc/src/instruction_reference/stack_manipulation.md

 ` -- imm`

 #### Description
-`imm8` places the immediate 8-bit value on the stack.
+`imm8` places the immediate signed 8-bit value on the stack.

 #### Examples
 ```